burnoutberni/someone-is-wrong-on-the-internet/README.md

 Notes about Firefox and Manifest V3: Firefox has partial support for MV3 features; content scripts and the popup should work for testing.
 The background service worker behavior may differ between Chrome and Firefox.
 If you see the background not responding in Firefox, try the injected "Suggest reply" button or test generation in Chrome for full MV3 behavior.

-How to enable real AI replies (OpenAI-compatible):
+### Configuration & Setup

+**Setting up AI Integration:**
-1. Open the extension popup in your browser.
+1. Open the extension popup and expand the configuration section
-2. Paste your OpenAI API key into the "AI API key" field and click "Save".
-No key is included in this repository — you must provide your own.
-3. By default the extension uses `https://api.openai.com` as the API base.
-If you prefer a custom proxy or different server, paste its base URL into the "AI API base URL" field and click "Save base".
-4. On a page with comments, click "Scan page for comments", then click the injected "Suggest reply" button to generate an AI reply.
-The background service worker will call the configured endpoint using your saved key.
+2. Enter your OpenAI API key (or compatible service key)
+3. Optionally configure:
+   - API Base URL (defaults to `https://api.openai.com`)
+   - AI Model (defaults to `gpt-4o-mini`)
+   - Default tone (funny, sarcastic, or mild)
+4. Save your settings

+**Using the Extension:**
+1. Navigate to any website with comments
+2. Click "Scan page for comments" in the extension popup
+3. The extension will highlight detected comments and show a "most problematic" one
+4. Click "Suggest reply" on any highlighted comment to generate an AI response
+5. Choose your preferred tone and language for the response
+6. Copy the generated reply or use it as inspiration

+**Site Management:**
+- Toggle the extension on/off for specific websites using the site controls in the popup
+- The extension remembers your preferences per site

 Security & privacy notes:
 - The extension stores the API key in `chrome.storage.local` on your machine.
 Do not commit or share your key.